tc-tommo/cv/cv - General.md

 ## 🤝 Volunteering & Non-technical Involvement

-### 🤸‍♂️ Edinburgh University Gymnastics Club

-- **🤝 Social and fundraising coordinator**
+### 🤸‍♂️ Edinburgh University Gymnastics Club - Social and fundraising coordinator
 - Promoting events on social media and in person, made a significant impact on social attendance from 5 to 20+ people.
 - Planning and organising social activities and fundraising initiatives, collaborating with other sports clubs.
 - Working as a team with committee, coaches, and club members.

 ### 📰 Turing Fest Media Assistant
 - Photographed and filmed the event for social media and website.